 If you want a taste of island life and a very pleasant and low-stress day out, Bute is a perfect choice.

-- Bute is known for its gardens - the Esplanade Gardens will greet you from the ferry, whilst Ardencraig, Mount Stuart House and Ardernery complete the green and pleasant set
+- Gardens - Bute is very well known for its gardens.
+The Esplanade Gardens will greet you from the ferry, whilst Ardencraig, Mount Stuart House and Ardernery complete the green and pleasant set

 - Seal-watching from Scalpsie Bay